Navigating Financial Struggles: Strategies to Overcome Debt on a Limited Budget

 Finding Room for Savings

 With your expenses laid out, it’s time to play detective.
 Where can you save?
 Even tiny changes, like brewing coffee at home or carpooling, can accumulate significant savings over time.
-Challenge yourself to save a particular amount each month and increase it gradually.
+Challenge yourself to save a particular amount each month and gradually increase it.
 Remember, every penny saved is a penny that can go towards clearing your debt.

 Setting Up a Financial Plan